 - Grants are aimed at applicants under 35 years old, but mature students will also be considered

-- Applicants should be embarking as early career researchers in the area of religious and racial harmony, multi-faith and multicultural society and the values/benefits/defence of this (applicants do not necessarily need to be at the start of their academic careers: they might have switched a research topic to this area)
+- Applicants should be embarking as early career researchers in the area of religious and racial harmony, multi-faith and multicultural society and the values/benefits/defence of this, or to have switched their research interests to this area

 Applicants should acknowledge the support of The Richard Bonney Literary Fund in any communications produced including the final research output(s).

 Please apply by way of writing to the Advisers to the Fund at the email address below with a CV, a completed equal opportunities monitoring form (see below for link) plus no more than 2 sides of A4 outlining:

 - Person summary which briefly summarises your interest in the subject area and your educational background;